yakshaving-art/hurrdurr/README.md

 Queries are simple on purporse, and follow strict rules.

 1. You can't query a group that contains a query.
 This will result in a runtime error.
-1. You can query for `remote users`.
-This will return the list of all the members that are not blocked or admins that exist in the remote instance.
+1. You can query for `live users`.
+This will return the list of all the members that are not blocked or admins that exist in the gitlab instance.
-1. You can query for `remote admins`.
-This will return the list of all the members that are not blocked admins that exist in the remote instance.
+1. You can query for `live admins`.
+This will return the list of all the members that are not blocked admins that exist in the gitlab instance.
 1. You can query for a level in a group.
 For example: `owners in infrastructure` would return `werewolve_1, bofh_1`.
 1. You can query for `users` in a group.
 For example: `users in